GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone-v2/README.md

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
+> **!!!
+This package is being deprecated.
+The resources it deploys have been consolidated in the core-landing-zone and experimentation/core-landing-zone package**
 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->
 public sector declarative toolkit - landing zone v2 solution